On the Fringe (film): Release

 The film was selected for screening at the 79th Venice International Film Festival's Horizons section.
 It also screened at the 70th San Sebastián International Film Festival.
-Distributed by Vértice Cine, it was slated for a 30 September 2022 theatrical release in Spain, then re-scheduled to 7 October 2022.
+Distributed by Vértice Cine, it was slated for a 30 September 2022 theatrical release in Spain, then rescheduled to 7 October 2022.
 It will later stream on Amazon Prime Video.

 Reception

 Wendy Ide of ScreenDaily deemed the film to be "pacey, propulsive stuff" in which the helmer "combines a social conscience with a thriller's sense of mounting pressure".

 Mirito Torreiro of Fotogramas rated the film 4 out of 5 stars, highlighting the honesty of the proposal as the best thing about the film, otherwise praising the "impressive acting works" that Botto obtained from Tosar and Cruz, which result into something "dazzling and touching".

-Raquel Hernández Luján of HobbyConsolas rated the "well-documented, painfully realistic and very humane film" with 70 points ("good") singling out Calvo's character and performance as the best thing about the film, while citing some "some overly forced characterizations and unsubtle messages" as negative elements.
+Raquel Hernández Luján of HobbyConsolas rated the "well-documented, painfully realistic and very humane film" with 70 points ("good") singling out Calvo's character and performance as the best thing about the film, while citing some "overly forced characterizations and unsubtle messages" as negative elements.

 Toni Vall of Cinemanía rated Botto's "very interesting" debut film 3½ stars, declaring himself to feel most interested by the paradoxical theme of the depiction of that kind of people going out of their way to help strangers while at the same time being a disaster with those closest to them, rather than by the depiction of the wider horrible reality about house evictions.